 - International TA Exam International students will be contacted by the USC American Language Institute (ALI) to sign up for an International TA exam.
-The exam must be completed before you are allowed to serve as a TA. - Social Security Number (SSN) Before starting employment as a Graduate Assistant in their second year of the program, international students must obtain a Social Security Number.
+The exam must be completed prior to the start of your second year. - Social Security Number (SSN) Before starting employment as a Graduate Assistant in their second year of the program, international students must obtain a Social Security Number.
 Please follow the application process on the OIS website.